sonata-project/form-extensions/docs/reference/form_types.rst

 type_options:
   This array is passed to the underlying forms.

-pre_bind_data_callback:
-  This closure will be executed during the preBind method (``FormEvent::PRE_BIND`` | ``FormEvent::PRE_SUBMIT``) to build the data given to the form based on the value retrieved.
-Use this if you need to generate your forms based on the submitted data.

 .. tip::

     A jQuery event is fired after a row has been added (``sonata-admin-append-form-element``).